 - “parse” the transaction record for the information we need

-- code the transactions accordingly (eg different accounts based on product/service, or with GST for Australian transactions); and lastly
+- code the transactions accordingly (eg different accounts based on product/service, or with GST/VAT for AU/UK transactions); and lastly

 - manually import the completed, coded spreadsheet into Xero as a manual bank feed.